vincentvankrunkelsven/courses-intro-to-sql/README.md

 ## Description

-Much of the world's data, including everything from electronic medical records to customer transaction histories, are stored in organized collections of tables called *relational databases*.
+Much of the world's data, including everything from electronic medical records to customer transaction histories, is stored in organized collections of tables called *relational databases*.
 To be an effective data scientist, you must know how to interact with these databases using a language called SQL (pronounced *ess-que-ell*, or *sequel*).
 This course teaches you everything you need to know to begin working with databases today!

 ## Learning objectives